In the summer of 1885, artists from the American Panorama Company in Milwaukee began developing sketches for The Battle of Atlanta painting.

-The enormous painting, 42 feet tall and 358 feet in circumference, debuted in Detroit in February 1887.
-It then travelled to Minneapolis, Indianapolis, Chattanooga, Nashville, and finally to Atlanta where it has been exhibited —with few interruptions— since 1892.
+The enormous painting, 49 feet tall and 371 feet in circumference, debuted in Minneapolis in June 1886.
+It then travelled to, Indianapolis, Chattanooga, Nashville, and finally to Atlanta where it has been exhibited —with few interruptions— since 1892.

 In 1934-1936, funded by the Works Progress Administration, artists Weis Snell, Joseph Llorens, and Wilbur Kurtz fashioned plaster figures for a diorama as foreground for the painting.
 Set on a flooring of red clay, the shrubbery, cannon, track, and 128 soldiers gave the painting more realism for visitors.